malcprentice/malcprentice.github.io/Invention-FindGoodSources.md

 * Read the Japanese Wikipedia page
 * Google the topic in Japanese
 * Translate the main idea keywords into English.
+* Read the English Wikipedia page to find the keywords in English
 * Make a list

 ## 2) Search for those keywords